 Most states have respective partnership laws and business law statutes.
 For example, Colorado uses the Revised Uniform Partnership Act addresses the concerns with contracts between business partners.
 It is critical that business owners understand the respective laws of their state and the advantages of a partnership before they enter into a business partner agreement.

 More importantly, company owners and contract partners should consult with a business law attorney to fully understand their rights, rights to other partners and legal obligations to the business entity.

-Creating a Partnership Between Two Companies: Virtually the same application of the law applies to a business partnership contract when creating a partnership between two companies.
+Creating a Partnership Agreement Between Two Companies: Virtually the same application of the law applies to a business partnership contract when creating partnership agreement between companies.
 The general partnership agreement must contain all of the relevant clauses to be effective.

 If you are presented with a corporate contract between business partners for your signature, you should, at least, ensure that the following provisions are present in the contract format.

 - Legal name of the partnership.
 Before entering into the contract, you should have at least formed a business name with the secretary of state.

 - Partnership contributions.
 Matters that should be documented in the partnership agreement should include property brought to the business, individual loans to the business (supported by a signed promissory note,) what percentage each partner owns, etc.